-- Exercise and diabetes: You will learn why exercise is important.
-You and your healthcare provider will make a plan for your exercise.
-Your healthcare provider will tell you what a healthy weight will be for you.
+- Physical activity and diabetes: You will learn why physical activity, such as walking, is important.
+You and your care team provider will make a plan for your activity.
+Your care team provider will tell you what a healthy weight will be for you.
 He or she will help you make a plan to get to that weight and stay there.
 Maintain a healthy weight to help delay or prevent complications of diabetes.

 - How to check your blood sugar level: You will learn what your blood sugar level should be.
 You will be given information on when to check your blood sugar level.
 You will learn what to do if your level is too high or too low.
 Write down the times of your checks and your levels.
 Take them to all follow-up appointments.

 - If you need insulin: Insulin may be added if oral diabetes medicine becomes less effective over time.
 You and your family members will be taught how to draw up and give insulin.
 You will learn how much insulin you need and what time to inject insulin.
 You will be taught when to not give insulin.
 You will also be taught what to do if your blood sugar level drops too low.
 This may happen if you take insulin and do not eat the right amount of carbohydrates.
 Your education team will also teach you how to dispose of needles and syringes.

 What else can I do to manage type 2 diabetes?

 - Check your feet each day for sores.
 Wear shoes and socks that fit correctly.
 Do not trim your toenails.
 Go to a podiatrist.
-Ask your healthcare provider for more information about foot care.
+Ask your care team for more information about foot care.

 - Do not smoke.
-Nicotine and other chemicals in cigarettes and cigars can cause blood vessel damage and make it more difficult to manage your diabetes.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
+Nicotine and other chemicals in cigarettes and cigars can cause lung damage and make diabetes harder to manage.
+Ask your care team provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your care team provider before you use these products.